 - Rheumatoid – Arthritis

-We primarily offer orthopaedic physiotherapy treatment as inpatient service for children who have had undergone spinal surgery or elective orthopaedic to regaining mobility.
+We primarily offer orthopaedic physiotherapy treatment as an inpatient service for children who have had undergone spinal surgery or elective orthopaedic to regain mobility.

 We provide the best treatments with the orthopaedic, spinal consultants, multi-disciplinary team regarding the decision-making for planned surgery, and post-operative management.